 For either of these offenses, a defendant who pleads guilty or is found guilty by the court faces the possible entry of a misdemeanor conviction on their public record among other penalties imposed by the court.

 Under the most recent changes in the law (effective January 1, 2016), a driver may be eligible for Court Supervision if the driver has never been convicted or been given Court Supervision for aggravated speeding in the past.
 Court Supervision is a sentence that prevents a conviction from appearing on the driver's public record so long as the period of supervision is completed successfully (i.e. without any further traffic violations).
-Conditions such as community service or traffic safety school may be ordered as part of any sentence.
+Conditions such as community service, traffic safety school, and fines may be ordered as part of any sentence.

 At The Davis Law Group, P.C., it is our highest priority to minimize potential consequences and ensure the best possible result for every client.
 Each case is unique and an experienced traffic attorney may be able to avoid a conviction and prevent serious consequences.
 Depending on various factors, including the driver's prior record, it may be possible to negotiate an amendment to a lesser offense.
 For example, it may be possible to have the charge reduced to a petty speeding offense (25 mph or less) or amended to an offense that allows for a sentence of Court Supervision.

 The likelihood of achieving a reduction depends on a broad range of factors.
 There are a number of steps we can take to secure the most favorable result for our clients.
 For example, when appropriate, our team will prepare and submit written mitigation to the prosecutor or request a conference with the judge.
 Of course, these cases may also be taken to trial when appropriate.